About

 Composer for Film & Television.

 The films Elkjaer scored showcase his vast range of expertise, and won awards at the Honolulu Film Festival, Nordic International Film Festival and First Run Film Festival in New York, Tech Doc Film Festival in Seattle, and Filmkraft in Denmark.
-In addition, several of Elkjaer's shorts won first place on Ekko shortlist, a top ten list that represents the best short movies in Denmark.
-Elkjaer’s work was selected twice for Comic-Con International Independent Film Festival in San Diego.
+Elkjaer’s work was selected twice for Comic-Con International Independent Film Festival in San Diego

-Elkjaer has done orchestrations and arrangements for several international concerts and ensembles, such as the Danish Royal Life Guards’ Marching Band, the charity concert Nordic Noir at the Greek Theater in Los Angeles, and My Favorite Fears Concert in Tenerife, Spain.
-Elkjaer played guitar on the album Very Merry Rockin' Good Christmas (2018), by The Osmonds, and he had his concert music performed twice at the Barnsdall Theater in Hollywood.
+Elkjaer has furthermore created orchestrations and arrangements for international concerts and recording artists, such as the chart hitting symphonic metal bands DRAGONY (SPV Steamhammer) VISION OF ATLANTIS (Napalm Records Handels Gmbh) the charity concert Nordic Noir at the Greek Theater in Los Angeles, My Favorite Fears Concert in Tenerife, Spain and had his concert music performed twice at the Barnsdall Theater in Hollywood